ProtocolONE/ptah-docs/content/docs/fonts.md

 # Typography
 ***

 The landing page design must be on-brand.
-It's recommended to use from 1 to 3 typefaces.
-If you have more than 3 typefaces it can make your page chaotic.

-Once you have chosen the right typeface, typography makes your landing page appealing and readable.
+Once you have chosen the right typeface and colors, typography makes your landing page appealing and readable.

 ## Set up fonts
 ***